microsoft/windows-container-tools/LogMonitor/docs/README.md

 <strong>Process Monitor:</strong>
   - `Source`: The log source (Process Monitor)
   - `TimeStamp`: Time at which the process was executed
-  - `Logline` or `logEntry` : The output of the process/command executed
+  - `Message` : The output of the process/command executed

 ### Sample Custom Log Configuration